aedifion/gitbook-playground/untitled.md

 {% endapi-method-request %}
 {% api-method-response %}
 {% api-method-response-example httpCode=200 %}
-{% api-method-response-example-description %}
-Successful operation.
-Returns a list of roles in the queried project.
+{% api-method-response-example-description %}Successful operation.
+Returns a list of roles in the queried project.{% endapi-method-response-example-description %}
-{% endapi-method-response-example-description %}
 {% api-method-response-example httpCode=401 %}
-{% api-method-response-example-description %}
-Unauthorized request.
-Details on the error are returned in the 'error' field of the response and 'operation' is set to 'get'.
+{% api-method-response-example-description %}Unauthorized request.
+Details on the error are returned in the 'error' field of the response and 'operation' is set to 'get'.{% endapi-method-response-example-description %}
-{% endapi-method-response-example-description %}
 {% endapi-method-response-example %}
 {% endapi-method-spec %}
 {% endapi-method %}